mattbaxter689/dbt_ragster/README.md

 ### To complete:
 These are things that I want to complete for the project:
 - [x] Add and schedule dbt runs to the project.
 Schedule all assets
+- [ ] Add sentiment score to data.
+Fit llm to data (Will be bad since training data is so small, but it is what it is)
+- [ ] Add grafana to visualize

+#### FOR LLM
+Todo:
+- [ ] Add training test split
-- [ ] Add grafana for visualization of data
+- [ ] Add function to encode data
-- [ ] Use LLM to get emotion in reddit comments
+- [ ] Add function to pad data for the model
-- [ ] Use the emotion classified from previous step, perform transfer learning on model (This is a bad idea, but I want to use my own data for this, and labelling will be a nightmare)
-- [ ] Add LLM model training/retraining to the asset execution
+- [ ] Add Dataset and Dataloaders to the model
+- [ ] Try to create a model and test it

 ### Nice to Haves:
 Some things I can look to add to the project once I have the large majority above done: